Skip to Main Content

 A personal statement is required and provides you the opportunity to tell the Admissions Committee information about yourself that they could not otherwise learn from your application.
 Although there is no required topic, information about why you wish to pursue a legal career, your path to law school, how you intend to use your law degree, along with academic and professional skill sets and characteristics that demonstrate the potential to succeed in law school are helpful topics that allow the Admissions Committee to get to know you better.
 A personal statement allows the Admissions Committee to consider factors beyond your numerical academic indicators.

-Delaware Law does not conduct face-to-face interviews, the personal statement is your opportunity to discuss information you might want to convey in an interview.
+Delaware Law does not conduct face-to-face interviews; the personal statement is your opportunity to discuss information you might want to convey in an interview.
 Typically, personal statements are 2 - 3 pages and double spaced.

 Submit an Enhancement Statement